meganm38/rate-bc-restaurants/README.md

   </p>
 </div>

 [Rate](https://rate-bc-restaurants.herokuapp.com/) is a business review Web application for restaurants in British Columbia.
 It provides a one-stop platform for users to discover BC restaurants, make reservations, leave written reviews, star ratings, and photos of their experience with each restaurant they visit.
-Restaurant owners will also be able to add new listings to the application’s existing directory.
+Restaurant owners can also add new listings to the application’s existing directory and log in to see all reservations for restaurants they own.

 ## Technology Stack :popcorn:
 :cheese: Front-end development: ![Vue](https://img.shields.io/badge/-Vue.js-pink?style=plastic&logo=vue.js)  ![Bootstrap](https://img.shields.io/badge/-Bootstrap-563D7C?style=plastic&logo=bootstrap)